Encrypted Dynamic Control exploiting Limited Number of Multiplications and a Method using RLWE-based Cryptosystem: Simulation Results

 under the sampling period $0.05$s.
 The initial state of the plant is set as $x_p(0)=\left[1,\,-1,\,0,\,0.7,\,1 \right]^\top $.
 Let the controller \eqref{eq:ctr} be designed as

 which is in the observer-based form with the gains

 and the initial state $x(0)=\left[ -0.001,\,0.013,\,0.2,\,-0.02,\,0\right]^\top $.

-We implemented the encrypted controller of \eqref{eq:sens}, \eqref{eq:act}, and Algorithm~\ref{alg} using Lattigo \cite{lattigo}, a homomorphic encryption library which supports Ring-LWE based cryptosystems in Go.
+We implemented the encrypted controller of \eqref{eq:sens}, \eqref{eq:act}, and Algorithm~\ref{alg} using Lattigo \cite{lattigo}, an HE library which supports RLWE-based cryptosystems in Go.
 The proposed controller was encrypted by the BGV scheme \cite{bgv} with the encryption parameters set as follows; $N=65929217\approx 2^{26}$ and $p=2^{12}$ for the plaintext space $\mathcal{R}_{p,N}$, $q=18889455798646780911617\approx 2^{74}$ for the ciphertext space $\mathcal{R}_{p,q}$, and the standard deviation of the error distribution\footnote{See Appendix~B for the precise meaning of this distribution.} $\sigma = 3.2$.
 The parameters were selected to ensure $128$-bit security \cite{HEstandard} and satisfy Property~\ref{prop:2} for $\bar{r}\geq 2n$.
-To efficiently handle large integers, Lattigo automatically chooses the ciphertext modulus $q$ around a given power of $2$, which is in this case $2^{74}$.

 Fig.~\ref{fig:simul} depicts the performance error in terms of the difference between the control input of the original controller $u^\prime(k)$ and that of the encrypted controller $u(k)$, under varying quantization parameters $1/L$ and $1/s$.
-This demonstrates that the performance error can be maintained under a certain level, which tends to decrease with a larger value of either $1/L$ or $1/s$.
+This demonstrates that the performance error can be maintained under a certain level, which tends to decrease as either $1/L$ or $1/s$ increases.
 Fig.~\ref{fig:xp} shows the state $x_p(k)=[x_p^1(k),\,x_p^2(k),\,\ldots,\,x_p^5(k)]^\top$ of the plant \eqref{eq:simulplant} equipped with the proposed encrypted controller when $1/L=2000$ and $1/s=10^4$.
 It can be seen that each element of the state approaches to zero as expected.

 The average elapsed time for a control period---the time taken from the sensor to the actuator at each time step---was $0.0104$s, which is within the sampling period $0.05$s.
-Note that during the control period, the encrypted controller performs $10$ homomorphic multiplications, since the order of the controller is $5$.
-The experiments were conducted using $2.9$GHz Intel Core i7-10700 CPU with $16$GB RAM.
-This demonstrates the practicality of the proposed design.
+The experiment to measure the elapsed time was taken for $k\in [0,100)$.
+Note that during one control period, the encrypted controller performs $10$-homomorphic multiplications, since the order of the controller is $5$.